Woodland which has been in continuous existence since 1600 (1750 in Scotland).

 Wood-based panel consisting of an assembly of layers bonded together with the direction of the grain in adjacent layers, usually at right angles (not currently made in the UK).

 A measure of the proportionate, or percentage, changes in a set of prices over time.
-Commonly used price indices include the Laspeyres index, Paasche index and Fisher index.
+Commonly used indices include the Laspeyres index, Paasche index and Fisher index.

 A fibrous material produced by mechanically or chemically reducing wood into their component parts from which pulp, paper and paperboard sheets are formed after proper slushing and treatment or used for dissolving purposes (dissolving pulp or chemical cellulose) to make rayon, plastics, and other synthetic products.
 Sometimes called wood pulp.